 Where Can You Grow Pistachio Trees?

 Pistachios love the desert heat and are most often grown in New Mexico, Arizona and Southern California.
-They can grow in other dry, hot areas like West Texas as well, but do not do well in areas with cold winters or summers that stay under 100ºF for most of the season.
-America’s South Western deserts are both hot enough to supply this requirement and cool enough in the winters to allow the trees to go dormant.
+They can grow in other dry, hot areas like West Texas as well, but they require both a long hot summer and a cold winter, as the tree must experience certain hours of cold that create a dormancy period.
+In United States, pistachios are commercially grown mostly in California (98% of production), but also in New Mexico, Arizona and Texas.
+America’s southwestern deserts are both hot enough to supply this requirement and cool enough in the winters to allow the trees to go dormant.

 Site Selection for Growing Pistachio Trees

 Deep, sandy loam soils are best for pistachios, but they will do well in most desert soils.
 The poorer the soil, the closer the trees are planted together.
 Pistachios are tap root trees, so they need deep soil (7 or more feet).

 They grow to 20-30 feet in height and about that in width in most cases.
 They require several deep irrigations during the winter, but are drought tolerant during the summer.